minhquanhbt/BaccaratGame/README.md

 # BaccaratGame
- Baccrat with Python
+ Baccarat with Python

 # First step:
- Run Entity to create a new database
+ Run Entity.py file to create a new database